10th Planet Fullerton Review — Two Weeks Wasn’t Enough

 If you’re visiting and paying month-to-month (cancellable), membership at 10th Planet Fullerton is $210 per month right now.
 Pretty reasonable price for California, though of course that’s expensive for more.
 An ongoing membership is $159.99.
 You can see more on the site, in case this gets out of date, which I expect it will soon.

-One thing that’s notable is that membership gets you access to a network of gyms.
+One notable thing is that membership gets you access to a network of gyms.
 So if you’re travelling around for work, you can drop into the others.

 Quick note — I noticed while writing this post that the website “http://www.10thplanetorangecounty.com/”, which I used late 2022 to find out about this location, now redirects to “https://www.ocnogijiujitsu.com/”.
 I’m not sure if some rebranding is underway.